fall

 Our native Mesquites and Huizaches are plagued by an air plant called Paxtle and two species of parasitic plants.
 Without volunteers to remove these plants, the trees will not survive.
 Learn more and then join us for a rewarding morning!!

-Trees Cleaned!!
+Trees RESTORED!!

 kayaking on Presa Allende